mjgrav2001/CommunicatingWithData/README.md

 |	 |Course Overview (relevance, examples, etc.):
 |	 |&nbsp; •	Market-Ready-to-do List (MRTDL) by Career Advancement Center
 |	 |&nbsp; •	Pick a dataset:
-|	 |  &ensp; * Datasets will be provided by instructor on first day of class.
+|	 |  &emsp; * Datasets will be provided by instructor on first day of class.
-|	 |  &ensp; * If you have already formed a team of 4 students to collaborate and work together
+|	 |  &emsp; * If you have already formed a team of 4 students to collaborate and work together
-|	 |  &ensp; and want to use your own dataset, this needs to be vetted and approved by the instructor.
+|	 |  &emsp; and want to use your own dataset, this needs to be vetted and approved by the instructor.
-|	 |  &ensp; * Examples: something you are working on from another project,
+|	 |  &emsp; * Examples: something you are working on from another project,
-|	 |  &ensp; Walmart data on Kaggle, synthetic data from Synthea, etc.)
+|	 |  &emsp; Walmart data on Kaggle, synthetic data from Synthea, etc.)
 |	 |&nbsp; •	Explanation of peer-to-peer evaluation of presentations every week
 |	 |&nbsp; •	Instruction: Exploratory data analysis
 |	 |&nbsp; •	Assignment: Prepare 1-minute “describe your dataset” presentation